Muhammad939/TL-Download/README.md

 # TL Download
-Its an alternative for Tlauncher.org but still use it for your accounts i made it for fun
+Its an alternative for Tlauncher.org but still use it for your accounts i made it for fun sadly it only works locally